theorashid/HFC-Lyme-Disease/README.md

 Several pathogenic genospecies of B. burgdorferi have been identified in Europe and there is evidence for some variation in the types of clinical presentation caused by these different genospecies.

 ## Forecasting Outputs
-For this contest, we are looking to forecast monthly Lyme Disease Cases at a range of geographical scales for the first ? months of 2025 (?).
+For this contest, we are looking to forecast monthly Lyme Disease Cases at a range of geographical scales for 2024 & 2025.

 Forecasts and reports should be saved into the submission folder, matching the template found within.